Buying real estate in Valparaiso?

 How much are property taxes on houses in Valparaiso right now?

-The typical annual property tax (called "contribuciones") for a house in Valparaiso ranges from CLP 400,000 to CLP 1,600,000 (approximately USD 444 to USD 1,778, or EUR 412 to EUR 1,650), depending on the property's assessed taxable value.
+The estimated typical annual property tax (called "contribuciones" in Chile) for a mid-market house in Valparaiso in 2026 ranges from about CLP 400,000 to CLP 1,600,000 per year (roughly USD 465 to USD 1,860, or EUR 395 to EUR 1,575), paid in quarterly installments.

 If you want to go into more details, we also have a page with all the property taxes and fees in Valparaiso.